 Decide what to sell

-Before you get into the nitty-gritty of creating your online store, you must first have a somewhat idea of what product or service you want to sell.
+Before getting into the nitty-gritty of setting up an online store, you must first have a somewhat idea of what product or service you want to sell.
 You do not need to have everything figured out, but at least having a narrowed down option would help you focus and make the process of store creation easier.

 Define your business model

 What type of business will you be running?
 Will you need an inventory?
 Are you looking for Dropshipping?
 What type of product/service is it?
 A luxury, a commodity or something else.
 These are the questions that you will have to ask yourself sooner or later, and it is better to have them answered at the beginning of your journey.
 This will help to narrow down the layout of your store, figure out shipping options, select payment methods, design your store and much more.

 If you think are worried about not having any technical programming language knowledge, I can tell you now, that is not an obstacle.
 Of course, having programming language knowledge does help when starting an online store, nevertheless, it is not a requirement!
 Unless you require some sort of special customization, most times you can just use the themes and tools provided by online shopping carts.